Ferdinand Bac: Garden design

 After this project, Ferdinand Bac transformed the Fiorentina villa in Cap Ferrat for the Countess of Beaumont.
 Bac's friend, Émile Ladan-Bockairy, and his wife, Caroline, bought the Les Colombières estate above Menton in 1918, it was formerly the property of the philosopher Alfred Jules Émile Fouillée.
 They invited Bac to come to live with them, and to rebuild and enlarge the building.
 His design for the house drew on his memories from visits to different Mediterranean countries.
 Bac painted the frescoes in the house and designed the Modernist furniture.
 He planned a garden around the house with pavilions, colonnades, bridges and secret gardens.
 There were quiet, enclosed spaces and open areas of wild plants with broad vistas.
 The garden, above the town of Menton, is said to have the oldest carob tree in France.

 Ferdinand Bac wrote that "the soul of gardens shelters the greatest sum of serenity at man's disposal."
 The young Mexican architect Luis Barragán came across two books, Les Colombières and Jardins enchantés, that Bac had written about his eclectic Mediterranean gardens, and heard him talking about garden design at the 1925 Exposition of Decorative Arts in Paris, which inspired him in his own work.
 Barragán visited France again in 1931–32, and managed to visit Bac's gardens several times.

 Later years

 From 1918 onward, when he was aged 60, Ferdinand alternated between Colombières and a beautiful mansion in Compiègne that also belonged to the Ladan-Bockairys.
 There he met Marcel Proust, Jean Cocteau, Gabriele D'Annunzio and Anna de Noailles.
 Until the end of his life, Ferdinand Bac continued to travel, write and draw, reflecting on the political and historical development of the world.
 For nearly 80 years, he was still spending three hours a day on correspondence.
 In his later years he would know popes, kings, presidents and all the elite.

 He was forced into exile in 1940 and saw some of his work go up in smoke in 1944.

-His spirit was always alive, allowing him to draw and to comment on the books that were sent him.
+His spirit was always alive, allowing him to draw and comment on the books that were sent to him.
 Still worried by the idea of dying too young, he strove to leave some of his work in numerous museums and libraries, including the Bibliothèque de l'Arsenal in Paris, Municipal Library in Menton and Bibliothèque Cessole in Nice.
 Each paper is annotated with his hand.

 Ferdinand Bac died in Compiègne on 18 November 1952, aged 93, surviving his friend Émile Ladan-Bockairy by three days.
 Ladan-Bockairy's wife lived on for several years.
 The tombs of the three friends are contained in a mausoleum in the garden at Les Colombières.
 The house and garden were classified as historic monuments on 3 October 1991.
-As of 2013 they were privately owned.
+As of 2013, they were privately owned.
 The Villa Croisset and its gardens were largely destroyed by 1975.
-Some traces of the upper, north-east portion of the garden remains, including an arch and the chapel.
+Some traces of the upper, north-east portion of the garden remain, including an arch and the chapel.
 A school in Compiègne bears Bac's name.